MorganOnBass/docker-ocserv-saml/README.md

 # Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.

-## Basic Configuration (Container makes certs automatically or you can specify values manually):
+## Basic Configuration (Container makes certs automatically or you can specify cert variables)
 ### Without customizing cert variables
 ```
 $ docker run --privileged  -d \